-In 2022, we obtained limited assurance for our 2020 and 2021 scope 1 and location-based scope 2 emissions from a third-party attestation provider.
+In 2023, we obtained limited assurance of our 2020, 2021, and 2022 Scope 1 and Scope 2 (location-based) and Scope 2 (market-based) emissions from a third-party attestation provider.

-1 In section 2 "Removals" we show that we removed 35,000,000 mtCO2e in 2021, so our operations are significantly carbon negative.
+1 In section 2 "Removals" we show that we removed 31,000,000 mtCO2e in 2022, so our operations are significantly carbon negative.

-2 See "Emissions from biologically sequestered carbon" at the end of this section for details about how we account for renewable biomass energy generation at our mills, and why we report these carbon dioxide emissions separately from the Scopes.
+2 See "Emissions from biologically sequestered carbon" at the end of this section for details about how we account for biomass energy generation at our mills, and why we report these carbon dioxide emissions separately from the Scopes.